December 18, 2019 |9 min read

 If you still have the snowglobe packaging, check to see what chemicals are contained inside the globe.
 If you aren't sure, keep them out of reach of your fur baby just in case.

 Anything breakable poses a risk to curious cats because, as we all know, they like to sweep off a table full of goodies with a swipe of a paw.
-To protect Christmas breakables and to prevent injuries, only place breakable Christmas home decor items out of Fluffy's reach.
+To protect precious ornaments and to prevent injuries, place breakable decorations out of your cat’s reach.

 Poisonous Christmas Plants

-Your Christmas home decor might not feel complete without beautiful flowers and berries, but according to the Pet Poison Helpline, many are toxic to your fur babies.
+Your Christmas home decor might not feel complete without beautiful flowers and berries, but according to the Pet Poison Helpline, many are toxic to your pets.

 Poinsettias

-Poinsettias are the least-toxic on the list, but they can still cause some discomfort if your kitty nibbles on them or become exposed to the milky sap.
+Poinsettias are the least toxic on the list, but they can still cause some discomfort if your kitty nibbles on them or becomes exposed to the milky sap.

-If ingested, these plants can cause gastrointestinal distress (vomiting or, rarely, diarrhea).
+If ingested, festive plants can cause gastrointestinal distress (vomiting or, rarely, diarrhea).
 The sap can also cause skin irritation.

 Usually, medical treatment isn't necessary if your kitty eats or gets exposed to the sap of your poinsettias, but you'll want to keep a close eye on her and monitor her condition.

-To prevent any discomfort, keep the plants completely out of reach.
+To prevent any discomfort, keep the holiday plants completely out of reach.

 Holly Berries, Rosemary & Mistletoe